alambert14/tower-power/info.md

 3. Complete an orbit at 0 degrees banking angle (flat).
   -Scan eagle will be orbiting in a circle, so its pose will be constantly changing. x, y will change; z (height) will stay constant.
 Roll will change, pitch and yaw will be constant.
   -Roll = Banking angle!!
-4. After every orbit, rotate the scan eagle banking angle 5 degrees or however many degrees towards the antenna
+4. After every orbit, rotate the scan eagle banking angle 5 degrees or however many degrees towards the antenna.
   - How much can scan eagle roll?
 What kinds of increments?
 5 degrees?
 10 degrees?
 5. While orbiting, scan eagle is taking readings of the SNR at certain intervals (of time of distance?)
 6. After scan eagle finished flying, take the data recorded by scan eagle and create a 3D map of each orbit with unique bank angle.